 In each region, the percentage of the area affected by actinic keratoses is first estimated.

-Then the distribution pattern is defined:
+Then the definition of the distribution pattern is made:

 - no infestation

 A clinical assessment of the severity of actinic keratoses follows, with the following clinical parameters being included in the overall score:

 - erythema grading (no erythema/mild erythema/moderate erythema/intense erythema/saturated erythema)

 - Thickness grading (no consistency increase/low, weak palpable consistency increase/clearly palpable elevation/thick hyperkeratotic plaque/very thick hyperkeratotic plaque).

 An AKASI calculator app from Allmirall is available for calculating the AKASI score of all head areas together (0 to 18).